Reduce, reuse, recycle

 Use a local recycling bank

 There are a number recycling banks across the Borough where you can take textiles, books, electronics and other items to be recycled.
 You can find recycling banks in your area on the Recycle Now website.
 Hampshire County Council’s Smart Living lists reuse and repair sites.
+Some supermarkets and local Co-op stores allow you recycle 'soft plastics'.

 Use household waste and recycling centres